sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-Library provides possibility to check, what is going on inside container.
-This can be done using container log feature,
+Library provides a possibility to check, what is going on inside the container.
+This can be done using the container log
-this
+feature,
-could be very helpful, when using custom containerized services - like, the ones, that was created as microservice in
+it could be very helpful when using custom containerized services - like, the ones, that were created as microservice in
 our project:

 ```groovy